 Condominium living requires insurance specialized to meet the needs of condo residents.
 Morison Insurance has the industry experience and knowledge to provide you with the best possible advice to look after your condo insurance.
 Many condominium unit owners do not realize they need their own separate condominium insurance policy in addition to insurance held by their condo association or corporation.
 Condominium insurance provides personal property coverage and personal liability.

-Condo insurance is protection against losses or damage to your condominium, your belongings, improvements you have made and liability for damages or injury to others while in your condo.
+Condo insurance is an insurance product that protects against losses or damage to your condominium, your belongings, improvements you have made, and liability for insured damage or injury to others while in your condo.
 Your condo is your home so it makes sense to protect your residential investment.
 The cost of condo insurance in Ontario can be as little as $30 a month (before taxes).
 Note that policy prices will vary depending on what you are insuring.
 Generally the more you are insuring, the higher the cost.
 A condo insurance policy is a wise investment in the protection of your condominium home to ensure against insured damage.

 Condo insurance can be complicated.
 You need to know what type of insurance you require.
 Do you own your unit?
 Do you own your home and the property it sits on?

 The best advice is to first speak to your condominium corporation representatives to know what kind of insurance policy you need.
 Do you own your house and the land it sits on?
 Do you own your unit only?
 These are frequently asked questions about condo insurance.
-Once you know this, an insurance broker can provide expert advice on what insurance you should have to meet your specific needs.
+Once you know this, an insurance representative can provide expert advice on what insurance you should have to meet your specific needs.

 If you have a freehold condo where you own your home and your property that it sits on, you likely require homeowners’ insurance.
 This is because homeowners’ insurance covers your home and property.
 Note that in a freehold condominium, you may still have a condominium corporation that will have insurance for shared premises such as parking lots.

-When you own a condo unit in a high-rise or multiple-unit building, the condominium corporation (sometimes called a homeowners’ association) which manages the building will have commercial condo insurance for the building and common areas.
+When you own a condo unit in a high-rise or multiple-unit building, the condominium corporation (sometimes called a homeowners’ association) which manages the building will have commercial condo insurance for the building and common areas and common property.
 As a unit owner, you and the other condominium owners are considered policyholders of the corporation’s condo insurance policy.
-You pay for this insurance through your monthly fees.
+You pay for this insurance through your monthly condo fees.

 It is important to know that the corporation’s policy does not provide insurance for your condo unit.
 To insure your unit, you will want to have a personal condo insurance policy.
 This insures your condo unit from the wall studs inward.